 Because some replacements do not require the replacement of the fuel supply components and the control system while other retrofits require the replacement of all components, the Maxon Cyclomax and Eclipse Winnox cost in Figure 3-2 only include the cost of the burner with combustion air blower.
 The Eclipse HaloFire and the Maxon OvenPak-LE cost include the replacement of fuel and control systems.
 If a retrofit with a Winnox and Cyclomax burner requires replacement of other components including fuel and control systems, the total equipment replacement cost is comparable to the cost of purchasing a HaloFire or OvenPak-LE with all combustion system components.
 The MidCo low NOx burners are only sold with MidCo fuel and control system components and have two costs depending upon options requested.
 Replacement of a units fuel line and control system components depend upon the age of the original equipment and the replacement burner.
-If fuel line and control system components do not meet current building and safety codes, then they must be replaced with new components that comply with current code requirements.
+If fuel line and control system components that comply with current code requirements.